-“The American Legion has long recognized the vital role that the media play in contributing to society,” said Charles E. Schmidt, national commander of the 2 million member American Legion.
-"These Fourth Estate Award recipients are being recognized for outstanding works of journalism that not only stand far above normal media reporting, but have also resulted in outcomes that have positively impacted the lives of people and issues.
+“The American Legion has long recognized the essential role that the media play in contributing to a free society,” said Denise H. Rohan national commander of the 2 million member American Legion.
+“As an organization, we would not be nearly as effective without media coverage of our positions and programs on the national and community level.
+But these awards are not about us.
+The Fourth Estate Award winners are being recognized for outstanding works of journalism that not only stand far above normal media reporting, but have also resulted in outcomes that have positively impacted the lives of people and issues.
 These committed journalists have devoted long, hard hours into investigating, researching, writing and producing reports that have truly made a difference.

 “I will be honored to present each of these deserving recipients with our highest recognition of journalistic accomplishment, The American Legion Fourth Estate Award, at our national convention in Minneapolis this summer,” Rohan said.
 “They are all credits to their occupation.”